ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 type errors when pondering well-formedness and validity, while resource depletion and related errors are comparable to 500 type errors.)

-The JSON value the JSONPath query is applied to is, by definition, a valid JSON value.
-The parsing of a JSON text into a JSON value and what happens if a JSON text does not represent valid JSON are not defined by this specification.
-{{Sections 4 and 8 of -json}} identify specific situations that may conform to the grammar for JSON texts but are not interoperable uses of JSON, as they may cause unpredictable behavior.
-The present specification does not attempt to define predictable behavior for JSONPath queries in these situations.

-Specifically, the "Semantics" subsections of Sections
-{{<name-selector}}, {{<wildcard}},
-{{<filter-selector}}, and {{<descendant-segment}} describe behavior that becomes unpredictable when the JSON value for one of the objects under consideration was constructed out of JSON text that exhibits multiple members for a single object that share the same member name ("duplicate names", see {{Section 4 of -json}}).
-Also, selecting a child by name ({{<name-selector}}) and comparing strings ({{comparisons}} in Section {{<filter-selector}}) assume these strings are sequences of Unicode scalar values, becoming unpredictable if they aren't ({{Section 8.2 of -json}}).

 ## Syntax